mailjet/laravel-mailjet/doc/usage.md

 ## Retrieve Mailjet Client Object to make custom MailJet API V3 requests

-You can  get the [client](https://github.com/mailjet/mailjet-apiv3-php). with the method getClient() and make your own request to Mailjet API.
+You can retrieve the MailjetClient, as defined in the PHP [wrapper]((https://github.com/mailjet/mailjet-apiv3-php)), with the method getClient() and make your own request to Mailjet API.
 * In the providers array

 ```php